 For the Venetian brioche with custard, Dissolve the yeast that you have chosen to use (cool, or dry yeast) in milk at room temperature, then pour the mixture into a planetary (or a bowl if you have decided to hand carry them).
 Add flour, lightly beaten eggs, honey, granulated sugar and lemon zest and work with the whip hook until the mixture will not be amalgamated.

 Add the soft butter slowly, always working with the whip hook, and finally salt.
-Knead the dough until it is perfectly strung, smooth, shiny and does not fully detach from the sides of the bowl.
-If you work with your hands, be careful not to heat it too, otherwise the butter will melt and the mixture will become too soft.
+Work the dough until it is perfectly framed, smooth, shiny and does not fully detach from the sides of the bowl.
+If you work with your hands, be careful not to heat it too, otherwise the butter will melt and the dough will become too soft.

-After the interval of rest of the dough, form of the balls weight of 80 grams each (PHOTO 1).
+After the rest time of the dough, form of the balls weight of 80 grams each (PHOTO 1).
 Arrange the balls of dough in a baking pan lined with parchment paper and let rise, covered with plastic wrap, in a warm (30 degrees), until doubled.

 Beat the egg yolk with the cream and brush with this compound croissants twice (PHOTO 2).
 Place in a pastry bag the custard cool and decorate the Venetian with a spiral (PHOTO 3).
-If you want, you can even lightly stuff the Venetian with the cream, before lievitino, making a hole with the sac à poche formed when the balls and inserting the cream directly within the brioche.
-I like the simpler, with the soft dough and the cream outside.
+If you want, you can even lightly stuff the Venetian with the cream, before lievitino, making a hole with the sac à poche when you form the balls and inserting the cream directly inside the brioche.
+I like the simpler, with the soft dough and cream on the outside.

 Preheat the oven to 180 degrees.
 Bake the brioche in preheated oven and cook for 15 minutes or until buns are golden.
 Put the blinds on a wire rack and allow to cool.
 Dilute the neutral apricot jelly in a little boiling water and brush with the mixture Venetian brioche until they are shiny.
 Bon appétit!